Top Picks

 Final Verdict

 If I had to recommend one game for someone building a collection from scratch in 2026, it's still Ticket to Ride.
 It hits the widest audience, teaches fastest, and has the best replay value per dollar of anything I've tested.
-Add Codenames for parties and Pandemic for conflict-averse groups, and you've got a three-game collection that covers 90% of game-night scenarios.
+Add Codenames for parties and The Game of Life Board Game for conflict-averse groups, and you've got a three-game collection that covers 90% of game-night scenarios.

 Sources & Methodology